dumbmatter/fakeIndexedDB/README.md

 ### ECMAScript modules (`import`) vs CommonJS (`require`)

-Starting with version 4, fake-indexeddb uses ECMAScript modules rather than CommonJS.
+Starting with version 4, fake-indexeddb uses ES modules rather than CommonJS.
 That means you need to `import` it, not `require` it.
 If that's a problem for you, stick to version 3 of fake-indexeddb, which supports `require("fake-indexeddb")`.
 Version 3 has basically all the same functionality as version 4, and I'll try to make any important bug fixes in both versions.

 ### With Dexie and other IndexedDB API wrappers